theos/dm.pl/README.md

 …and immediately start using it.

-This will work on any system with Perl installed.
-If not already installed, *xz-utils* is also recommended to add support for xz and lzma compression.
+This will work on any system with Perl and xz-utils installed.
+(If you’re not sure, they almost certainly are already installed by your OS.)

 ## Synopsis
 ```